 NVIDIA End User License Agreement (EULA)

-When you select a GPU-enabled “Databricks Runtime Version” in Azure Databricks, you implicitly agree to the NVIDIA EULA.
+When you select a GPU-enabled “Databricks Runtime Version” in Azure Databricks, you implicitly agree to the terms and conditions outlined in the NVIDIA EULA with respect to the CUDA, cuDNN, and Tesla libraries, and the NVIDIA End User License Agreement (with NCCL Supplement) for the NCCL library.